nestybox/sysbox/docs/procfs-emulation.md

 * Check the unmount target:

-  - If the target is a procfs mount (e.g., sysbox-fs can find this via `/proc/self/mountinfo` by searching for mounttype "proc")
+  - If the target is not a procfs mount (e.g., sysbox-fs can find this via `/proc/self/mountinfo` by searching for mount-type "proc")

-    - Emulate as described below.

-  - If the target is a sysbox-fs mountpoint under a procfs mount (e.g., `/proc/sys`, `/proc/uptime`, etc.):

-    - Return `EINVAL` (the purpose of this is described in (1) above)

-  - Other:

-    - Tell the kernel to procss the unmount syscall; no further action is necessary.
+    - Tell the kernel to process the unmount syscall; no further action is necessary.

 * At this point we know the unmount target is a procfs mountpoint;